“It's not enough to just be ‘local': our estate malt needed to surpass all malt in quality, uniqueness, and flavor"

 Some of the world's most sought-after malt is still produced the same way Sam Adams would have crafted his centuries ago.
 Commonly referred to as “floor-malt,” grain is soaked in water for up to 48 hours and spread over a cement floor to an even depth of 4-8”.
 The grain is turned by hand every 12-16 hours so that the heat generated from the growing barley does not kill the grain.
 After the main shoot, or acrospire, has grown the length of the grain, the entire batch is dried in a kiln and then roasted to stop the grain from growing, dry the grain, and to develop flavors and color.
 Think about eating a plain piece of bread compared to one that has been toasted for just the right amount of time and you will have a fairly good picture of the kilning process.

 Floor-malting is considered the pinnacle of “artisinal” malting...however, there are very few sources for this type of premium malt.
 Even if you happen to find malt that has been floor-malted, inconsistencies can occur from batch to batch.

 By combining the old world approach to floor-malting with today's modern technology, we have designed a malting system capable of producing the most unique and flavorful malts available today.
 We call this proprietary process: “Mechanical Floor-Malting.”

 Our Mechanical Floor-Malters are capable of producing 12 tons of finished malt using shallow grain bed depths of 12-16 inches...similar to traditional floor-malting operations.

-Virtually all commercial malt is produced in grain beds that reach 8 feet deep...or even deeper.
+Virtually all commercial malt is produced in grain beds that can reach 8 feet deep...or even deeper.
 This grain is never completely turned over.
-Think also of the tremendous use of energy to force cold and hot air through a deep grain bed.
+Think also of the tremendous use of energy to force cold and hot air through a deep (and often stagnant) grain bed.